jro31/jethro-codes/_articles/projects/meals-of-change.md

 ![Meals of Change cookie](/images/meals-of-change/cookie.png)

-With the config now set, it's necessary to add another gem `bcrypt`, so again update your Gemfile as below and run `bundle`.
+With the config now set, it was necessary to add another gem, `bcrypt`, so I updated the Gemfile as below and ran `bundle`.

 ```
 # Gemfile